 Plaintiffs claim that Wisner's tortious conduct was not far removed in time, distance, or purpose from his normal duties and thus, incidental to his employment at the VA.
-J.H. alleges that he saw Wisner 4 to 5 times per week between 2010 and 2011, and continued to see Wisner for treatment until sometime in 2014.
-During his appointments, plaintiffs allege that Wisner would lock the door, ask J.H. about sex, and perform physical examinations without gloves.
-J.H. states that he never saw Wisner wash his hands.
-During these examinations, J.H. claims that Wisner placed one hand on his inner thigh and used the other hand to massage J.H.'s testicles and penis.
-According to plaintiffs,

-Wisner sometimes claimed that he was checking for "discoloration" and make statements like "things are looking good down there."
-At one appointment, Wisner performed a "breast exam" on J.H., which he concluded by jokingly flicking J.H.'s nipple.
-Plaintiffs further allege that Wisner asked inappropriate questions about J.H.'s sex life, including whether M.H. was satisfied with his sexual abilities, pubic hair trimming, how long he could "keep it up," if he could "finish," and the frequency he had sex.
+John alleges that he was Wisner's patient from 2013 to 2014.
+During his appointments, plaintiffs allege that Wisner would lock the door, ask John about sex, and perform physical examinations without gloves.
+John states that he never saw Wisner wash his hands.
+During these examinations, John claims that Wisner placed one hand on his inner thigh and used the other hand to massage John's testicles and penis.
+According to plaintiffs, Wisner once felt a clamp on John's scrotum.
+John explained that it was from a vasectomy, but Wisner continued massaging and responded that it could be shrapnel requiring further examination.
+Wisner would make statements like "things are looking good down there" and "you have nice calves."
+Wisner repeatedly told John that he needed a prostate exam until John informed Wisner that he had recently had a colonoscopy.
+Plaintiffs further allege that Wisner asked inappropriate questions about John's sex life, and also asked Jane questions about her sex life.